alan-turing-institute/data-classification-app/ig_app_project_webpage.md

 ### 1 sentence summary/sub-heading
 (1 sentence, present tense, e.g. Using…, Developing…, Investigating…)

+Delivering an open source "information governance system in a box" to support data protection in trustworthy research environments.

 ### Brief description
 (Clear, concise, ~3 sentences – e.g. 1st sentence: the problem being addressed, 2nd sentence: the potential solution/method, 3rd sentence: applications, output) *

+How can researchers be confident that a trustworthy research environment is configured with the right level of protections for the data analysed within it, in line with data protection standards?

 ### Aims/expected outcomes
 (What is the work hoping to achieve?
 What would define success?
 Why is this work worth doing?)